What if you had 30 days to change a life or change the world?

 Good Shepherd has a long history of being actively involved in our community.
 We were instrumental in starting Rex Hospital as well as the Shepherd’s Table Soup Kitchen.
 Many of our parishioners are still involved in volunteering with both of these now well-established organizations.
 Click here to download a convenient guide of all volunteer opportunities.

-Beyond Our Doors– provide: 1) respite and an Episcopal noonday service in the Sanctuary on Tuesdays and Wednesdays from 11:30am - 1:00pm AND 2) a lunchtime meal and fellowship with our neighbors from the streets of Raleigh every 3rd Sunday after the 10:15 worship service.
-Committee meetings are on the 2nd Sunday from 9-10am in the Soup Kitchen.
+Beyond Our Doors– provide: 1) respite and an Episcopal noonday service in the Sanctuary on Tuesdays and Wednesdays from 11:30am - 1:00pm AND 2) opportunities to partner with like-minded organizations serving our neighbors in need.

 Cheshire House Meals - provide a lunch time meal for approximately 25 college students on the 2nd Sunday each month, Sept.– May.
 Many times two parishioners will share this meal responsibility.